joebrashear/Advanced-OS-HW1a/README.md

 If no output file is specified, then the results will be stored in stdout.

+Otherwise, if an output file is specified, the results will be stored in the output file.

 ## Instructions for use:

 To compile the code, run the below command: